darend/jasmine-selenium-sauce/README.md

 Can be used in your CI builds to enable running Jasmine suites.
 The Jasmine results are reported using RSpec to make parsing easy.

+# Requirements

+Only requires that you have Jasmine available as a route in your application for testing.
+Recommend using [Jasminerice](https://github.com/bradphelan/jasminerice)

 # Installation

 Add this line to your application's Gemfile: